Yes, you should include a cover letter and yes, you should customize the cover letter! These are 5 things you should tweek!

 Here are five ways to customize your cover letter and improve your chances of it getting read:

-Not only does addressing a letter this way look old, but it also sends the message that you don’t care enough to look up the person’s name.
+Not only does addressing a cover letter this way look old, but it also sends the message that you don’t care enough to look up the person’s name.
 Address the letter to the person who does the hiring.
 In most cases, this will be a hiring manager, not human resources, unless you are applying for a job in HR.
 If you’ve read the description carefully, there may actually be a contact name listed.
 If not, the posting may indicate who the job reports to, such as the senior project manager within a named group.

 Go to LinkedIn, and search for that job title and department.
 Or use a search engine, and enter the job title and department information in the job posting.
-If you’ve done your due diligence and can’t find the name, use the job title one level above.
+If you’ve done your due diligence and can’t find the name, search for the job title one level above.
 If nothing is available, which is highly unlikely, then – and only then – you can use a generic addressee, like “Hiring Manager.”

-2. Make your first sentence stand out.
+2. Make your first sentence stand out

 Too often, cover letters are sleep-inducing.
 Don’t start you cover letter like everyone else by stating something like, “attached you will find my resume for your Project Manager job.”